martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

   I-D.ietf-tls-tls13:

 informative:
+  I-D.nottingham-httpbis-origin-frame:
+  I-D.ietf-httpbis-alt-svc:

 --- abstract

-Some HTTP servers provide a subset of resources that require additional authentication to interact with.
-HTTP/1.1 servers rely on TLS renegotiation that is triggered by a request to a protected resource.
-HTTP/2 made this pattern impossible by forbidding the use of TLS renegotiation.
-While TLS 1.3 provides an alternate mechanism to obtain client certificates, this mechanism does not map well to usage in TLS 1.2.
+TLS provides fundamental mutual authentication services for HTTP, supporting up to one server certificate and up to one client certificate associated to the session to prove client and server identities as necessary.
+This draft provides mechanisms for providing additional such certificates at the HTTP layer when these constraints are not sufficient.

+Many HTTP servers host content from several origins.
+HTTP/2 [RFC7540] permits clients to reuse an existing HTTP connection to a server provided that the secondary origin is also in the certificate provided during the TLS [I-D.ietf-tls-tls13] handshake.

+In many cases, origins will wish to maintain separate certificates for different origins but still desire the benefits of a shared HTTP connection.
+Similarly, servers may require clients to present authentication, but have different requirements based on the content the client is attempting to access.

-This document describes a how client authentication might be requested by a server as a result of receiving a request to a protected resource.
+This document describes a how such certificates can be provided at the HTTP layer to support both scenarios.

 --- middle

 # Introduction

+HTTP clients need to know that the content they receive on a connection comes from the origin that they intended to retrieve in from.
+The traditional form of server authentication in HTTP has been in the form of X.509 certificates provided during the TLS [RFC5246][I-D.ietf-tls-tls13] handshake.

-Many existing HTTP [RFC7230] servers have different authentication requirements for the different resources they serve.
-Of the bountiful authentication options available for authenticating HTTP requests, client certificates present a unique challenge for resource-specific authentication requirements because of the interaction with the underlying TLS [RFC5246][I-D.ietf-tls-tls13] layer.
+Many existing HTTP [RFC7230] servers also have authentication requirements for the resources they serve.
+Of the bountiful authentication options available for authenticating HTTP requests, client certificates present a unique challenge for resource-specific authentication requirements because of the interaction with the underlying TLS layer.

+TLS 1.2 [RFC5246] supports one server and one client certificate on a connection.
+These certificates may contain multiple identities, but only one certificate may be provided.

+## Server Certificate Authentication

+Section 9.1.1 of [RFC7540] describes how connections may be reused as long as the server is authoritative for both origins.
+A server is considered authoritative for both origins if DNS resolves both origins to the IP address of the server and (for TLS) if the certificate presented by the server contains both origins, either as the Subject or contained in the Subject Alternative Names field.

+[I-D.ietf-httpbis-alt-svc] enables a step of abstraction from the DNS resolution.
+If both hosts have provided an Alternative Service at hostnames which resolve to the IP address of the server, they are considered authoritative just as if DNS resolved the origin itself to that address.
+However, the server's one TLS certificate is still required to contain the name of the origin in question.

+Servers which host many origins often would prefer to have separate certificates for some sets of origins.
+This may be for ease of certificate management (the ability to separately revoke or renew them), due to different sources of certificates (a CDN acting on behalf of multiple origins), or other factors which might drive this administrative decision.
+Clients connecting to such origins cannot currently reuse connections, even if both client and server would prefer to do so.

+## Client Certificate Authentication

 For servers that wish to use client certificates to authenticate users, they might request client authentication during or immediately after the TLS handshake.
-However, if not all users or resources need certificate-based authentication, a request for a certificate has the unfortunate consequence of triggering the client to seek a certificate.
+However, if not all users or resources need certificate-based authentication, a request for a certificate has the unfortunate consequence of triggering the client to seek a certificate, possibly requiring user interaction, network traffic, or other time-consuming activities.
+During this time, the connection is stalled in many implementations.
 Such a request can result in a poor experience, particularly when sent to a client that does not expect the request.

 The TLS 1.3 CertificateRequest can be used by servers to give clients hints about which certificate to offer.
 Servers that rely on certificate-based authentication might request different certificates for different resources.
 Such a server cannot use contextual information about the resource to construct an appropriate TLS CertificateRequest message during the initial handshake.

 Consequently, client certificates are requested at connection establishment time only in cases where all clients are expected or required to have a single certificate that is used for all resources.
 Many other uses for client certificates are reactive, that is, certificates are requested in response to the client making a request.

-In Yokohama, there was extensive working group discussion regarding why certificate authentication could not easily be done at the HTTP semantic layer.
-However, in subsequent discussion, it became apparent that the HTTP *framing* layer did not suffer from the same limitation.

-In this document, a mechanism for doing certificate-based client authentication via HTTP/2 frames is defined.
-This mechanism can be implemented at the HTTP layer without requiring new TLS stack behavior and without breaking the existing interface between HTTP and applications which employ client certificates.

-## Reactive Certificate Authentication in HTTP/1.1

-### Using TLS 1.2 and previous
+### HTTP/1.1 using TLS 1.2 and previous

 In HTTP/1.1, a server that relies on client authentication for a subset of users or resources does not request a certificate when the connection is established.